 Cleaning Condenser Coils on a Refrigerator

 Condenser coils may sit at the back of the refrigerator or on the bottom or top of it.
 These coils can accumulate dust and debris, which may cause the refrigerator to malfunction over time.
 Cleaning these coils once or twice a year can help ensure that the refrigerator operates efficiently.
 Unplug the refrigerator, remove the covering over the coils, and vacuum them with a brush attachment.

 Living areas tend to accumulate dust over time.
 While people usually vacuum the floors and dust tables and bookshelves regularly, they may overlook other spots in the home.
 For instance, use a damp rag to dust baseboards several times each year.
 This small niche will become dusty when ignored.

 Window surfaces will need regular cleaning to keep them gleaming.
 Another window area also needs maintenance, but people often neglect this task: The frames and tracks surrounding windows will accumulate dirt and debris, too.
 In moist environments, mold may even develop in these areas.
 Vacuum away dust regularly.
 Once a month, wipe these surfaces with a soapy rag to keep them clean.

-The Germiest Places in Your House Aren’t in the Bathroom
+The Places with Germs in Your House Aren’t in the Bathroom